Offensive-AI-Lab/AutoDefenceML/README.md

 - The ability to dynamically change python requirements in individual evaautuions (under developent)

 #### Plugins: Adding new Attacks & Defences
 - Developers can easily add new attacks an defences to ADML.
-Details on how to dot his can be found in the [plugon documentation](plugin_docs.md).
+Details on how to dot his can be found in the [plugin documentation](plugin_docs.md).

 #### Limitations
 *AutoDefenceML is in its early stages of development so there are some limitations to be aware of:*